Delve into Roman History among treasures of its past in the oldest public museum in the world.

-The Capitoline Museums, the oldest public museums in the world, provide a unique opportunity to trace the entire history of Rome through eclectic art collections and artifacts, covering Roman and Italian treasures ranging from antique bronzes and marble busts to Renaissance paintings and frescoes.
+The Capitoline Museums, the oldest public museum in the world, provide a unique opportunity to trace the entire history of Rome through an eclectic collection of art and artifacts, covering Roman and Italian treasures ranging from antique bronzes and marble busts to Renaissance paintings and frescoes.
 Explore this fascinating story in the company of an art historian, classicist, or archaeologist on our Capitoline Museums Tour (also known as the Musei Capitolini).
-The physical structure of the museums are a museum within themselves, most notably, within its setting in the Michelangelo-designed Piazza Campidoglio.
+The museum complex is a monument in its own right: the Palazzo dei Conservatori and the Palazzo Nuovo stand elegantly on the Michelangelo-designed Piazza del Campidoglio.

 Capitoline Museums Tour